Skip to main content

 Dear [Hiring Manager Name],

-By [time] on a busy park, guests notice small failures before they notice the view.
-A leaking tap in the wash block, a loose gate near the play area, a faulty light by the path - those things shape the stay.
+At [time] on a busy park, guests notice small problems before they notice the view.
+A leaking tap in the wash block, a loose gate near the play area, a faulty light by the path - these details shape a guest’s stay.
 That is why your handyman opening caught my attention.
 I am used to keeping sites functional, safe, and presentable while the day keeps moving.

 In my current role with [Employer Name], I handle first-line repairs across shared facilities, outdoor areas, and staff spaces.
-Over one summer period, I closed an average of [number] maintenance tickets per week, covering minor plumbing, painting touch-ups, fence repairs, and basic electrical checks within the limits of site policy.
-I also rebuilt a damaged storage unit using existing materials, which saved replacement costs and kept equipment secure during peak weeks.
+Over one summer, I closed an average of [number] maintenance tickets per week, covering minor plumbing, painting touch-ups, fence repairs, and basic electrical checks within site policy.
+I also rebuilt a damaged storage unit using existing materials, which saved on replacement costs and kept equipment secure during peak weeks.

-A holiday park also needs someone who can think in the right order.
-My first check is always safety, then guest disruption, then the fastest durable fix.
+A holiday park also needs someone who knows how to prioritise.
+My first check is always safety, then guest impact, then the fastest durable fix.
 One morning, a shower block drain backed up just before arrivals.
 I isolated the area, cleared the blockage, disinfected the floor, and reopened the section before the busiest hour.
-Guests saw a clean facility.
-The team avoided complaints.
+Guests saw a clean facility, and the team avoided complaints.
 That kind of response matters more than sounding impressive on paper.

-I work well with reception, housekeeping, and activity staff because maintenance never happens in isolation.
+I work closely with reception, housekeeping, and activity staff because maintenance never happens in isolation.
 If a cabin issue affects a family check-in, I know the repair is also a customer service task.
-The fastest way I can help [Company Name] is to keep everyday problems short, visible, and under control.
+The best way I can help [Company Name] is by keeping everyday problems short, visible, and under control.

-If you would like, we can discuss the kinds of repairs, inspections, and seasonal setup work your team handles most often at [Park Name].
-I would be glad to walk through how I would support the site from day one.
+If you would like, I would be happy to discuss the types of repairs, inspections, and seasonal setup work your team handles most often at [Park Name].
+I can walk you through how I would support the site from day one.

 Sincerely,